BUILDING RAINFOREST RESILIENCE

 Achievements so far

-- Awarded first-round grants to community groups and other recovery team members for on-ground work in revegetation, weed management and habitat protection for agreed priority locations.
+- Provided 18 grants to community groups and other recovery team members for on-ground work in revegetation, weed management and habitat protection for agreed priority locations.

 The Wet Tropics region